Stability of domain walls with inflationary fluctuations under potential bias, and gravitational wave signatures: Phase transition with inflationary fluctuations

-\paragraph{$c_H\lesssim 0.1$} This case is our primary focus.
-Note that we still assume that $m_{\rm Hubble}^2\gg m_0^2$, and thus, we have a symmetric phase of $\phi$ during inflation.
-However, \beq m_{\rm Hubble}^2 \;{\lesssim} \;H_{\rm inf}^2, \eeq implies that inflationary fluctuations of $\phi$ are not suppressed at superhorizon scales, and thus $\phi$ in each Hubble horizon diffuses like the random walk during inflation.
+implies that inflationary fluctuations of $\phi$ are not suppressed at superhorizon scales, and thus $\phi$ in each Hubble horizon diffuses like the random walk during inflation.
 The diffusion due to the random walk leads to the growth of the variance, $\phi^2\sim t H_{\rm inf}^3/(2\pi)^2$, which is balanced by the classical motion due to the mass term, $m_{\rm Hubble}^2 \phi^2/2$.
-If the inflation lasts long enough, we obtain the equilibrium distribution with the probability~\cite{Starobinsky:1986fx,Starobinsky:1994bd,Hardwick:2017fjo, Graham:2018jyp,Guth:2018hsa,Alonso-Alvarez:2019ixv, Nakagawa:2020eeg,Murai:2023xjn}\footnote{This stochastic distribution of scalar field was discussed in the context of the axion dark matter~\cite{Graham:2018jyp,Guth:2018hsa,Ho:2019ayl,Matsui:2020wfx, Nakagawa:2020eeg,Murai:2023xjn} (without the non-minimal coupling), relaxion~\cite{Chatrchyan:2022pcb}, and and scalar/vector boson dark matter with the non-minimal coupling~\cite{Alonso-Alvarez:2019ixv}.} \beq \laq{dist} P[\phi]\propto \exp{-\frac{8\pi^2}{3H_{\rm inf}^4}{\(V(\phi)+\frac{m_{\rm Hubble}^2 \phi^2}{2}\)}}. \eeq This is a probability distribution $\phi$ in a single Hubble patch during inflation.
-By neglecting the contribution of $V$, {{this distribution is reached with a time scale \beq N_{\rm eq}\sim \frac{H_{\rm inf}^2}{m^2_{\rm Hubble}}\sim \frac{1}{6c_H}. \eeq { The scalar potential $V(\phi)$, especially the quartic coupling, could reduce the amount of e-folds required to reach the equilibrium.\footnote{As discussed in the main text, the initial fluctuations for domain walls transition from inflationary to thermal in this case.} } If $N_{\rm eq}$ is much smaller than the e-folds for the observable Universe, $N$, $\phi$ in the whole {observable} Universe follows this distribution, i.e. the population bias is close to zero if $N\gg N_{\rm eq}$.
-This is the case with \beq c_H=\O(0.001-0.1).\eeq The effect of the finite mass slightly deviates the power spectrum of the initial fluctuations from the scale-invariance, but our conclusions do not change. } }
+If the inflation lasts long enough, we obtain the equilibrium distribution with the probability~\cite{Starobinsky:1986fx,Starobinsky:1994bd,Hardwick:2017fjo, Graham:2018jyp,Guth:2018hsa,Alonso-Alvarez:2019ixv, Nakagawa:2020eeg,Murai:2023xjn}\footnote{This stochastic distribution of scalar field was discussed in the context of the axion dark matter~\cite{Graham:2018jyp,Guth:2018hsa,Ho:2019ayl,Matsui:2020wfx, Nakagawa:2020eeg,Murai:2023xjn} (without the non-minimal coupling), relaxion~\cite{Chatrchyan:2022pcb}, and scalar/vector boson dark matter with the non-minimal coupling~\cite{Alonso-Alvarez:2019ixv}.}

+This is a probability distribution $\phi$ in a single Hubble patch during inflation.
+By neglecting the contribution of $V$, this distribution is reached with a time scale

+The scalar potential $V(\phi)$, especially the quartic coupling, could reduce the amount of e-folds required to reach the equilibrium.\footnote{As discussed in the main text, the initial fluctuations for domain walls transition from inflationary to thermal in this case.} If $N_{\rm eq}$ is much smaller than the e-folds for the observable Universe, $N$, $\phi$ in the whole {observable} Universe follows this distribution, i.e. the population bias is close to zero if $N\gg N_{\rm eq}$.
+This is the case with

+The effect of the finite mass slightly deviates the power spectrum of the initial fluctuations from the scale-invariance, but our conclusions do not change.

 The above discussion shows that unless $c_H(>0)$ is much smaller than unity (i.e. $c_H < 10^{-3}$), domain walls are naturally formed with either the initial condition of white noise or scale-invariant fluctuations depending on the size of $c_H$.